zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 This brings us to **cognitive load**.
 In this book, cognitive load isn't a theory; it is a physical feeling.
 It is the friction you feel when a rulebook stops being a tool and becomes an unwanted "third participant" in the conversation.
 You’ve felt this: the moment the flow of a scene dies because you have to stop and argue with the manual.
 In that moment, the characters stop existing, and your attention is pulled entirely away from the ledge and onto the paper.

-A Fiction Engine is essentially a system for managing this load.
+A Fiction Engine keeps the route from fictional intent to fictional change clear; cognitive load is what we feel when that route clogs.

 ### Attentional Distribution